otuoma/dukapoint/README.md

 1. Create branches `System->branches->add new`

-2. Set superuser branch - on the top-right of the page, click on the user name and select `Change branch` to set the logged-in user's branch.
+2. Superuser branch - is now set automatically when the first branch is created.

 3. Add suppliers `Suppliers->Add new`